Prada: Investigation on tax evasion

 As of 2014, Prada was being investigated by Italian prosecutors for possible tax evasion after the luxury-goods company disclosed undeclared taxable income.
 Prada SpA Chairman Miuccia Prada, Chief Executive Officer Patrizio Bertelli and accountant Marco Salomoni were named in the probe, which is for possible undeclared or false tax claims.
-The chairwoman of Prada faced an investigation after it was alleged the company avoided nearly £400 million in tax by transferring services abroad.Italy's Corriere della Sera newspaper reorted Prada and Bertelli had paid 420 million euros ($571 million) to Italy's tax agency to settle their tax affairs.
+The chairwoman of Prada faced an investigation after it was alleged the company avoided nearly £400 million in tax by transferring services abroad.
+Italy's Corriere della Sera newspaper reported Prada and Bertelli had paid 420 million euros ($571 million) to Italy's tax agency to settle their tax affairs.
 Despite the settlement, an investigation continued.
 As of 2016, prosecutors requested the case be dropped as the debt had been settled.

 Appropriation of Indian traditional clothes

 Prada was recently seen to brandish sandals that resemble Kolhapuri chappals without appropriately crediting.
 After the backlash from public and business leaders, Prada acknowledged the Indian inspiration and pledged ethical practices.
 A Public Interest Litigation in Bombay High Court seeks a formal public apology, compensation for artisans, and stronger protection for GI-tagged traditional Indian designs.

+On 11 December 2025 (six months after the controversy), it was reported that Prada has partnered with the Sant Rohidas Leather Industries and Charmakar Development Corporation (LIDCOM) and the Dr. Babu Jagjivan Ram Leather Industries Development Corporation (LIDKAR) to produce 2,000 limited-edition luxury "Made in India" sandals inspired by Kolhapuri chappals.
+Each pair will be sold at 800 euros or $930.
+The three-year collaboration includes training, skill exchange, and fair pay for artisans, with opportunities to learn at Prada's Academy in Italy.
+The initiative aims to merge Indian traditional craftsmanship with Italian manufacturing techniques while boosting global recognition of the craft.
+The 'limited-edition collection' went on sale in April 2026, across 40 global stores and online, with India projecting $1 billion export potential from the traditional footwear.